Did you know?

 During mating, males locate a female by following her scent.
 They use their long claws to grip the sides of her shell.
 The mating typically occurs offshore, in deep waters.

-After mating, the females make their way to the shore to lay their eggs.
+After mating, the female leatherbacks make their way to the shore to lay their eggs.
 On reaching the beach, they dig a hole in the sand where they lay their eggs.
 They lay their eggs at night.

 Leatherback turtles are unique among sea turtles because they do not have a hard shell, which allows them to dig deeper nests in the sand.
 The female can lay up to 100 eggs at a time, and she will lay multiple clutches of eggs throughout the nesting season.

 The leatherback turtle is listed as vulnerable by the International Union for Conservation of Nature (IUCN).
-The biggest threats to the leatherback turtle are human activities such as hunting, egg harvesting, and pollution.
+Their biggest threats are human activities such as hunting, egg harvesting, and pollution.
 Climate change is also a major threat to the species because it affects the turtles’ nesting sites and the availability of their prey.

 Fisheries bycatch is another threat to their survival.
-They often get caught in fishing nets and lines as they come up to the surface to breathe.
+They often get caught in fishing nets, plastic bags and lines as they come up to the surface to breathe.
 As a result, many turtles get entangled, leading to their death.
+Ingestion of marine debris is another threat to all species of sea turtles.

 Another significant threat to them is habitat loss.
 This is mainly through coastal development and erosion, which destroy their nesting beaches, making it hard for them to lay their eggs.

-Conservation efforts for the leatherback turtle include protecting nesting sites, reducing fishing activities that harm the turtles, and reducing pollution in their habitats.
+Conservation efforts for the leatherback turtle include protecting nesting sites, reducing fishing activities that cause entanglement, and reducing pollution in their habitats.

 In some cultures, their eggs are considered a delicacy and are usually harvested for human consumption.
 This extensive egg collection can lead to their extinction.